-As kids prepare for school this fall, they might find it helpful to brush up on their skills.
+Kids and teens can always find it helpful to brush up on their learning skills outside the classroom.
 Here are some online learning resources to keep on top of their studies, and to improve their skills outside the classroom.

 PowerKids – PowerKids (part of PowerLibrary) includes a variety of fun, free and kid-friendly learning tools.
 Visitors can read online eBooks, visit pages exploring Pennsylvania history, math and science, learn about being safe on the internet, or watch documentary videos through TrueFlix.